traveling-desi/coding-challenge/README.md

 <pre>

+	Description of tests and test cases:

 	Test 1	: Default test to test for the directory structure Test 2	: Some edges at 59 seconds, some out of order edges (both within and outside the 60 seconds window), some edges where actor and target are interchanged (i.e its the same edge at a different time) and finally a edge that should cause eviction of most previous edges.
 	Test 3	: The same edge coming at different times, sometimes out of order (both within and outside 60 seconds window.)
-	Test 4	: The same edge coming in groups of progressively increasing times.
-The group may be within 60 seconds window or outside 60 second window.
+	Test 4	: The same edge coming at the same time, multiple times.
+The same edge coming in groups of progressively increasing times.
-	Test 5	:
-	Test 6	:
-	Test 7	:

-	Test 10 : Strongly connected graph of ten nodes.
+		  The group may be within 60 seconds window or outside 60 second window. ` Test 10 : Strongly connected graph of ten nodes.
 Each node succesively making a new edge with one of the remaining nodes.
 		  We expect the meidan edge to start at 1.00 and stay low for a long time and then progressively increase to 9.00 and stay that once reached.
 We created the inputs through a program so dispensed with the names and used numbers